MIROC-DOC/model_description/md_en/p-solv.md

 $$

 For the sake of brevity, we shall now refer to this document as $K=3$.
-For the sake of notation simplicity, we will now refer to it as $K=3$.
-You can't lose the.
+The following discussion will not lose its generality.

 $$
   \left( \begin{array}{lll} M_{33}  M_{32}  M_{31} \\ M_{23}